 This activity allows students to learn about phenology in plants and animals and to explore how climate change may influence phenological events.
 Students will use phenology data on flowering patterns to create graphs and will then interpret and discuss their findings.

 This activity enables students to examine the relationship between temperature and the geographical distribution of malaria, and to determine how climate change may affect the spread and distribution of the disease.
-Students will use maps and temperature data sheets to determine the locations where malaria is known to occur and the temperature ranges in these locations.
-Further, they will discuss and explore the potential impact of climate change and the resulting change in temperature on the geographical distribution of malaria.

-|This educational resource consists of eight modules that situates climate justice within the context of British Columbia’s ecology, history, economy and community.
-The modules are Introduction to Climate Justice, Reimagining our Food System, Transportation Transformation, Rethinking Waste, Fracking Town Hall, Green Industrial Revolution, Imagining the Future We Want, Challenges to Change.|
+This educational resource consists of eight modules that situates climate justice within the context of British Columbia’s ecology, history, economy and community.
+The modules are Introduction to Climate Justice, Re-imagining our Food System, Transportation Transformation, Rethinking Waste, Fracking Town Hall, Green Industrial Revolution, Imagining the Future We Want, Challenges to Change.

 This classroom/laboratory activity allows students to understand how marine organisms may be affected by increased ocean acidification caused by climate change.
 Students explore and analyze the relationship between the growth of oyster larvae and the chemistry of ocean water by using data from the Whiskey Creek Hatchery in Oregon, USA.